Skip to content

 • Exercise safely and consistently.

 If you think someone is having a reaction to a dietary supplement, don't try to ignore it.
 If the person is having seizures, not breathing, or has collapsed, call 911.
-For other symptoms, or if you think you're having a reaction to a hidden ingredient, call 1-800-222-1222.
-Or use the webPOISONCONTROL® online tool for guidance if too much was swallowed.
-Whether online or by phone, Poison Control provides expert guidance 24 hours a day.
+For other symptoms, or if you think you're having a reaction to a hidden ingredient, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References